 Teeth discoloration can be treated with professional cleanings, whitening products, and cosmetic services such as porcelain veneers and dental adhesives.
-The teeth whitening method that best suits your needs can be determined during your aesthetic dentistry consultation.
-Teeth Whitening by Your Dentist Can Make Teeth Shine Faster.
-The bleaching solution is usually much stronger than whitening toothpastes and household whiteners.
+The best teeth whitening method for you can be determined during your aesthetic dentistry consultation.
+In-office whitening is done in the dental office and is much stronger than whitening toothpastes and household whiteners.
 It usually involves applying a hydrogen peroxide gel and then pointing a special heating lamp to the teeth for three 20-minute intervals, with the reapplication of the gel between intervals.

-It's important to talk to your dentist before you whiten your teeth as certain types of discoloration that cannot be corrected with whitening treatments, and there are certain dental or medical conditions that may reduce the chances that teeth whitening will work for you.
-A dentist can come up with the best whitening options for you and oversee a treatment plan to avoid complications.
-The second most beneficial whitening system would be an at-home whitening product supervised by a dentist will give the best results in the shortest possible time, but it will cost you hundreds of dollars.
+It's important to talk to your dentist before you whiten your teeth as certain types of discoloration cannot be corrected with whitening treatments, and there are certain dental or medical conditions that may reduce the chances that teeth whitening will work for you.
+Your dentist can come up with the best whitening options for you and oversee a treatment plan to avoid complications.
+In-office teeth whitening by a dentist will give the best results in the shortest possible time, but it will cost you hundreds of dollars.
 For optimal results, your dentist may give you molded whitening trays for your teeth so you can follow up at home with whitening solutions.